Canadian international and domestic sporting events impacted by COVID-19

 — ECHL cancels 2019-20 season, impacting teams in Brampton, Ont., and St. John's.

-— The three Canadian Hockey League major-junior leagues — the Ontario Hockey League, Quebec Major Junior Hockey League and Western Hockey League — suspend play.
+— The three Canadian Hockey League major-junior leagues — the Ontario Hockey League, Quebec Major Junior Hockey League and Western Hockey League — cancel rest of regular season, playoffs and Memorial Cup.

 — World women's hockey championship March 31 to April 10 in Halifax and Truro, N.S., cancelled.